gvwilson/thirdbit/src/fiction/in-heck/index.md

 Finally the tiger exploded.
 "Are you even listening to yourselves?" he demanded.
 "If she isn't in Heck already she will be soon.
-If we go after her,
+We go after her,
-folks will just be burning candles for all of us instead of just her."
+folks'll be burning candles for all of us instead of just her."

 "But—"
 Gumption started for the fifth time.